-Download this map as a pdf here
+Download this map as a printable pdf here.

 Pugwash and Area

 Pugwash is representative of all that is good along the northern shores of Nova Scotia.
 The friendly people, a safe, deep harbour, sandy beaches and the "warmest waters north of the Carolinas" in the summer.
 The Village of Pugwash is, geographically, quite large.
 Year round population is 746 (2021 Statistics Canada).
 Wikipedia.

 Pugwash and area is not just a summer retreat for many cottagers and visitors, it has attractions all year round with excellent hiking, snowmobile and ATV trails, serene wild life habitat reserves nearby, hunting in the fall and birdwatching in the spring.
 Long, deep, cool rivers are perfect habitats for salmon.
 The surrounding areas remain wooded, making excellent habitat for the many birds of prey such as bald eagles and osprey.
 Ski Wentworth is a 20 minute drive away.